Auxiliary function for parglm fitting.

 This is the dqrdc2 method described in qr.
 All other QR

-decompositions but the last are made with DGEQP3 from LAPACK.
+decompositions except the last are made with DGEQP3 from LAPACK.

 See Wood, Goude, and Shaw (2015) for details on the QR method.